AutomotionTools/automotion-CTI_Group_inPoint/README.md

 Moves the active comp's CTI to the latest outPoint of a group of selected layers.

+**Optional:** Change the 'nativeOutPoint' variable to 'false' to move the CTI to the true end of the selection.
+Set this to 'true' for the native behaviour, which moves the CTI to the end of the selection, minus 1 frame.

 ## Replace native keyboard shortcuts